MANASSAS LAWYER DEFENDS THOSE ACCUSED OF PROBATION VIOLATIONS

 A PRIVILEGE AND AN OPPORTUNITY

 When you’ve been convicted of a crime in Virginia, probation is a privilege – not a right.
 It’s an opportunity to get things right without going to jail.
 You do not want to lose that privilege and opportunity.

 Take full advantage of probation – if that’s your sentence – and avoid any further legal trouble by adhering strictly to your probation’s terms and conditions.
 That’s the best course.

 IF YOU FACE A VOP CHARGE IN MANASSAS

 Nevertheless, if you are facing a VOP charge, you cannot face it alone.
 Manassas criminal defense attorney Scott C. Nolan will represent you at a VOP hearing and bring the matter to a fair and just resolution.

 Since 2000, attorney Scott C. Nolan has represented clients charged with crimes ranging from traffic violations to violent felonies in Northern Virginia’s state and federal courts.
 He knows how important it is to avoid a VOP conviction.

 To learn more or to schedule a consultation, call his law offices or contact him online.
-Scott C. Nolan has established a reputation for legal excellence, and he offers aggressive, effective representation to clients accused of violating probation in Fairfax and across Northern Virginia.
+Scott C. Nolan has established a reputation for legal excellence, and he offers aggressive, effective representation to clients accused of violating probation in Manassas and across Northern Virginia.